 Law for Life welcomes new Trustees

-Law for Life is delighted to welcome two new Trustees to join the Law for Life Board during an exciting time for public legal education and in a challenging climate for access to justice.
-Mr Jon Spain will be our new Treasurer and Mr Joe Broadway joins us as a Trustee.
+Law for Life is delighted to welcome two new Trustees, Dr Simon Davey and Michael Olatokun, to join the Law for Life Board during an exciting time for public legal education and in a challenging climate for access to justice.

 Law for Life Chair, Amanda Finlay CBE says:

 ‘Now more than ever, people need the knowledge, skills and confidence that public legal education provides.
-I am delighted that we have attracted trustees with financial and business experience, as well as a commitment to PLE.
-Jon and Joe bring us new skills and expertise and I look forward to working with them to ensure that PLE reaches more people and supports them as they tackle life’s challenges. ‘
+I am delighted that we have attracted trustees with such a track record of commitment to access to justice and enthusiasm for PLE.
+Simon and Michael bring us a wealth of new skills and expertise across a range of disciplines from their working and trustee experience and I look forward to working with them to ensure that PLE reaches more people and supports them as they tackle life’s challenges. ‘

 Using survey data from the Legal Services Research Centre, economists at the Ministry of Justice estimated that the problems people experienced over the three and a half years covered by the survey cost individuals and the public purse around £13 billion.